 All concerts begin at 7:30 PM.

-Join Victoria Martino and James Lent on Clara Schumann’s 200th birthday in a special concert highlighting the illustrious career of one of the most renowned virtuoso pianists and composers of the Romantic era.
+Join Victoria Martino and James Lent on Ludwig van Beethoven's 250th birthday in a special concert highlighting the illustrious career of one of the most renowned virtuoso pianists and composers of the Classical/Romantic era.

 About Victoria Martino and James Lent: